 TC 9.3 is concerned with providing technical information regarding transportation air conditioning applications, including aerospace, rail, surface vehicles, and ships.

-TC 9.3 has three transport-specific subcommittees to support its operations: Automotive, Marine, and Mass Transit.
+TC 9.3 has four transport-specific subcommittees to support its operations: Aerospace, Automotive, Rail/Mass Transit, and Ships.
 Check the Home Page to learn when these committees meet.

 The ASHRAE Handbook is published in a series of four volumes, one of which is revised each year, ensuring that no volume is older than four years.